avery-mr/burndownForWhat/SQL_TESTING.md

   - **Pre-Conditions:** Valid UserID exists in the database
   - **Test steps:**
     1. Call getUserProfile() with known UserID
+    2. Call with invalid userID, ensure error handling
-    2. Verify returned values against expected values
+    3. Verify returned values against expected values
   - **Expected Result:** Full user profile including any joined data (if we decide to use any) is returned
   - **Actual result:**  TBD
   - **Post-conditions:** no changes to database.